LiviaMedeiros/todestrieb/README.md

 That's all: The Gallery can be opened directly as standalone app, without address bar.<br>
 Similar features are supported by other browsers and operating systems.
 Also you can do the same thing ("create shortcut") on PC, and adjust the window size to your preferences.

+Additionally, the gallery can be installed as a standalone application.
+This is the most preferable way to use it on both mobile and desktop devices.

 ※ This method doesn't go fullscreen, i.e. remove the status bar (with clock and battery) nor navigation bar (Back, Home and App Overview).<br>
 The reason behind preserving status bar is that it can't be removed without hiding navigation bar as well.<br>
-The reason behind preserving navigation bar is a bug on some devices: they intercept any touch as "reveal nabvar" command, and hide it again by timeout.
+The reason behind preserving navigation bar is a bug on some devices: they intercept any touch as "reveal navbar" command, and hide it again by timeout.

 Full-fledged PWA, as well as a number of different options to make it installable, portable and accessible offline, are rejected for several reasons.
 One of them is that official app already covers that.